-- Development plans LDPs and NPF to be reviewed every 10 years, rather than five years. - Strategic development plans abolished and replaced by Regional Spatial Strategies. - NPF Becomes part of the Development Plan for an area and will encompass Scottish Planning Policy.
-Housing targets to be included; and new outcomes, including improving health and wellbeing of people, increasing rural population, improving equality and eliminating discrimination, meeting greenhouse gas reduction targets, and securing positive effects for biodiversity. - Supplementary guidance no longer has 'development plan' status. - Local place plans prepared by community bodies and will be considered in forming the local development
+- Development plans LDPs and NPF to be reviewed every 10 years, rather than five years. - Strategic development plans abolished and replaced by Regional Spatial Strategies. - National Planning Framework Becomes part of the Development Plan for an area and will encompass Scottish Planning Policy.
+Housing targets to be included; and new outcomes, including improving health and well-being of people, increasing rural population, improving equality and eliminating discrimination, meeting greenhouse gas reduction targets, and securing positive effects for biodiversity. - Supplementary guidance no longer has 'development plan' status. - Local place plans prepared by community bodies and will be considered in forming the LDPs